In November 2008, I reached a low in my life.

 If you allow a relationship to define you and that relationship ends for whatever reason, you lose your identity.
 Truthfully, if you allowed a relationship to define you, then you had no identity anyways.

 Aristotle said, “It is the mark of an educated mind to be able to entertain a thought without accepting it.”
 Relationships work in a similar way.
-It is the mark of a strong character to belong to others and maintain your sense of self.
+It is the mark of a strong character to maintain your sense of self.